Twisted holographic superconductors in external magnetic field: NC Field Theory

 To define an action for NC gauge field theory we first replace the ordinary commutative product by a NC $\star$-product in the classical action.
 But to maintain gauge invariance of the action, one also has to introduce NC fields (denoted by a hat symbol) that transform in representations of a NC-deformed symmetry group.
 In the Seiberg-Witten (SW) construction, a variation of a NC matter field (in the fundamental representation) under an infinitesimal NC gauge transformation is given by

 where $\hat{\epsilon}(x)$ is a NC gauge parameter.
-However, if we assume $\hat{\epsilon}$ to be Lie algebra-valued, NC gauge transformations will fail to satisfy the closure axiom.
+However, if we assume $\hat{\epsilon}$ to be Lie algebra valued, NC gauge transformations will fail to satisfy the closure axiom.
 The problem is resolved by taking $\hat{\epsilon}$ from the universal enveloping algebra (UEA) of the starting (undeformed) Lie algebra, in which case we have a closure

 In the SW construction, NC covariant derivative and NC field strength inherit the structure of their classical counterparts,